Types of Employment

 • Other characteristics as prescribed by regulation

-The new laws will also give regulated workers the right to make collective agreements with the firm that engages them, and delegates will be able to represent regulated workers just as they do other kinds of workers.
+The new laws also give regulated workers the right to make collective agreements with the firm that engages them, and delegates can now represent regulated workers just as they do other kinds of workers.

-Regulated workers will also be able to challenge an ‘unfair deactivation’ or ‘unfair termination’ from a digital labour platform where the primary remedy will be ‘reactivation’.
+Regulated workers can challenge an ‘unfair deactivation’ or ‘unfair termination’ from a digital labour platform where the primary remedy will be ‘reactivation’.

 Independent contractor